sgolebiewski-intel/openvino/docs/notebooks/289-mobileclip-video-search-with-output.rst

 .. parsed-literal::

     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. pyannote-audio 2.0.1 requires torchaudio<1.0,>=0.10, but you have torchaudio 2.2.1+cpu which is incompatible. pytorch-lightning 1.6.5 requires protobuf<=3.20.1, but you have protobuf 4.25.3 which is incompatible. torchaudio 2.2.1+cpu requires torch==2.2.1, but you have torch 1.13.1+cpu which is incompatible.
+This behaviour is the source of the following dependency conflicts. mobileclip 0.1.0 requires torch==1.13.1, but you have torch 2.2.1+cpu which is incompatible. mobileclip 0.1.0 requires torchvision==0.14.1, but you have torchvision 0.17.1+cpu which is incompatible.

 .. parsed-literal::